Skip to content

 RIGHT: Top stitch seam allowance to lining (yellow dotted line), as you did previously.

 Pin/clip [FRONT ZIPPER POCKET BACK PIECE] to front of bag.
+In the next steps we will refer to the front of bag as [FRONT OF BAG]

-LEFT: Baste all around (yellow dotted line).
-Trim excess zipper and if necessary, any excess pocket back fabric.
+LEFT: Baste [FRONT OF BAG] to [FRONT ZIPPER POCKET BACK PIECE] (yellow dotted line).
+Trim excess zipper and any excess [FRONT OF BAG] fabric.

 Front Zipper Finished